 It’s interesting the traps our minds create.

-I was recently asked by one of my coaches (Charles Poliquin) what my intentions or goals were for 2018.
+I was recently asked by one of my coaches (Charles Poliquin) what my intentions or goals were for the New Year.

-While I’m not one to make resolutions after going through what I just went through I’d have to say my goals for 2018 are to analyze my life and see if there are any other areas I might be too scared to make a change.
+While I’m not one to make resolutions after going through what I just went through I’d have to say my goals for the New Year are to analyze my life and see if there are any other areas I might be too scared to make a change.
 The thought that my mind might be holding me back in other areas now scares me more than making changes.

 I guess I write all this in hopes you might consider some areas of your life you really want to change but might be too scared to take action.
 For example – with your health and fitness.